 Cigar Life Guy: Tell me about your first premium cigar experience.

 Jason Wood: That’s a funny one.
 I have to go back a bit.
 I’ve been with Miami Cigar since 2009.
 It’s my in-laws’ company.
 They started it in 1989, so I came in about seventeen years ago.
 When I came in, I had no cigar experience.
 I spoke to my father-in-law and told him I was down for the challenge, but I wanted to work every single step and every department.
-That way, when I reached the level where I am now, I would be able to know what all the employees were doing.
+That way, when I reached the level I am at now, I would know what all the employees were doing.
 The good, the bad, and how to make that position successful.
 I wanted to be able to know what I was talking about (laughs).
 My father-in-law said, “Alright, let’s do that.”

 To this day, it was one of the most memorable moments because it showed me that it’s important to get the right cigar in the right person’s hands at the right time.
 I love that cigar now, but back then it definitely wasn’t the cigar for me.
 Full-bodied, way too spicy for what I was ready for.
 I’ll always remember it because it was my indoctrination to cigars.
 Seventeen years later, I’m still enjoying cigars.
 I had no other option.
 To the newer smokers, when they do grab the wrong cigar, you hear people say, “I hate cigars.
 I had a horrible experience”.
-The reason that happens is that they were given the wrong cigar.
+Usually, the reason that happens is that they received the wrong cigar.

 The Cigar Journey and the Outcast Brand

-Jason Wood: My in-laws got me into the business.
-Doing each stage, I was able to learn the ins and outs of the industry.
-I started in warehousing.
-I learned the dynamics of that, then I got into sales.
-I worked a territory for about a year and a half.
-I did some accounting and customer service.
-I worked in the factory for a couple of months as well.
-I got a little taste of everything.
-I compare it to the movie Billy Madison, when he goes back to school and does each grade. (laughs).
-It’s kind of like what I did, going through each step along the way to be able to have some knowledge of each one of the positions in our company.
-The smoking experience was similar.
+I did some accounting and customer service, worked in the factory for a couple of months, and got a little taste of everything.
+I compare it to the movie Billy Madison, when he goes back to school and does each grade (laughs).
+It’s kind of like what I did: going through each step along the way to gain some knowledge of each position in our company.
+In a way, the smoking experience was similar.
 I started with lighter cigars, trying to understand them.
-I read a lot and smoked with people who know way more than I do, and will always know more than I do.
-I was just trying to grasp information.
-You have to be around those people who know what’s going on.
+I read a lot and smoked with people who know way more than I do and always will.
+That was how I tried to grasp as much information as I could.
+You have to be around people who know what’s going on.

 Cigar Life Guy: Outcast Cigars has some unique branding.
 How do you want the cigar world to perceive your brand?

 So I have a blend that’s an outcast, and then I thought, how do I make the branding feel different, and the feel of the brand be an outcast within our portfolio and the industry?
 We went with brighter colors and younger designers as well.
 I had an idea of what I wanted it to look like, and we just brought it to life.
-Moving forward, anything having to do with the blends or any merch or promotional items will always be a little outside of the box.
+Moving forward, anything related to the blends, merch or promotional items will always be a little outside the box.
 We like pushing the limit a little to give the consumers what they’re looking for.
 In my opinion, they’re looking for something a little different.
 Cigars are awesome.
 Cigars should be fun.
 Sometimes we get too technical with it.
 We get a little stuck up or stuck in that same lane.
-With Outcast, I can have fun with it.
-We get outside the box.
-We’re trying different pipe tobaccos now for different limited runs or full-on runs that we’ll do in the future.
-We like bringing different elements to the cigar game.
-That’s my main thing about the band.
-It’s a fun, clean smoking experience.
-You can smoke any time of day.
-It doesn’t really matter if you’re a mild, medium, or full-bodied smoker.
-There’s a time for this cigar in any smoker’s day, just because it is so clean.
-It’s a palate cleanser.
-It has interesting notes that some other cigars do not, and the aromatics are amazing without being overpowering.
+With Outcast, I can have fun.

 Cigar Life Guy: The Outcast tagline is “Be Unique.
 Be yourself.
 Be an Outcast.”
 What does being an outcast mean to you, and how does being an outcast fit the mold of a cigar smoker?

 Jason Wood: I touched on that in the last question, but it’s about blazing your own path.
 Being a trailblazer and not disrespecting tradition, but not worrying about having to stay within that lane.
-You can get outside of it and do other things that you think are interesting and fun.
+You can get outside of it and do other things you find interesting and fun.
 As a person, I put myself out there and show what I like and find interesting, as well as what I think the consumers will like.
 It’s risky.
 You don’t know what people are going to expect.
 At the end of the day, I go with my gut, and what I think is fun and something a consumer can get behind and enjoy.

 The Cigar Community